-We are a small team, consisting of a Responsible Individual, an Interim Manager, a Senior Practitioner, a Supervising Social Worker and a Senior Administrator.
+We are a small team, consisting of a Responsible Individual, Registered Manager, Senior Practitioner, Supervising Social Worker, Student Social Worker and Business Administrator.
 As a team, we are passionate about what we do and are determined to provide an outstanding fostering service for our children and young people.

 Julie-Ann Foxton - Responsible Individual - Julie-Ann is one of the founding Directors of Acorn Care and was instrumental in the recruitment and setting up of the fostering agency.
 Julie-Ann has personal experience of living within a residential placement as a young person, which was a significant factor in her motivation to work with her fellow Directors to establish Acorn Care.
-Julie-Ann attends meetings between the staff and Directors to discuss operational issues and is also a member of the Fostering Panel.
+Julie-Ann attends meetings between the staff and Directors to discuss operational issues.